-This is exactly what H.264 does.
+Lame jokes aside, this is exactly what H.264 does.
 H.264 splits up the image into macro-blocks - typically 16x16 pixel blocks that it will use for motion estimation.
 It encodes one static image - typically called an I-frame(Intra frame).
 This is a full frame - containing all the bits it required to construct that frame.
 And then subsequent frames are either P-frames(predicted) or B-frames(bi-directionally predicted).
-P-frames are frames that will encode a motion vector for each of the macro blocks from the previous frame.
+P-frames are frames that will encode a motion vector for each of the macro-blocks from the previous frame.
 So a P-frame has to be constructed by the decoder based on previous frames.
 It starts with the last I-frame in the video stream and then walks through every subsequent frame - adding up the motion vector deltas as it goes along until it arrives at the current frame.

 Since you're only encoding motion vectors deltas, this technique is extremely efficient for any video with motion.